kgateway-dev/kgateway/docs/content/cli/glooctl_install.md

-      --create-namespace      Create the namespace to install gloo into (default true) -d, --dry-run               Dump the raw installation yaml instead of applying it to kubernetes -f, --file string           Install Gloo from this Helm chart archive file rather than from a release -h, --help                  help for install
+      --create-namespace      Create the namespace to install gloo into (default true) -d, --dry-run               Dump the raw installation yaml instead of applying it to kubernetes -f, --file string           Install Gloo from this Helm chart archive file rather than from a release --gloo-release string   Version of Gloo to install (e.g. 1.0.0, defaults to latest) -h, --help                  help for install
   -n, --namespace string      namespace to install gloo into (default "gloo-system")
       --release-name string   helm release name (default "gloo")